-Our Indian subsidiary with operating units registered under the Special Economic Zone ("SEZ") is eligible to claim income tax exemption with respect to profits earned from export revenue.
-Upon the expiration of this tax exemption, income derived from our operations in India became subject to the prevailing annual tax rate of 34.95%.
+One of our Indian subsidiary with operating units registered under the Special Economic Zone (''SEZ") is eligible to claim income tax exemption with respect to profits earned from export revenue.
+Upon the expiration of this tax exemption, income derived by this subsidiary shall become subject to the prevailing annual tax rate of 34.95%.
 The Government of India enacted the India Tax Law effective April 1, 2019, which enables Indian companies to elect to be taxed at a lower income tax rate of 25.17% as compared to the current rate of 34.95%.
 Once a company elects into the lower income tax rate, a company may not benefit from any tax holidays associated with SEZ and certain other tax incentives and may not reverse its election.
-Our current intent is to continue to be subject to the current rate of 34.95% and claim tax holidays associated with SEZ.
+Our current intent is to continue to be subject to the current rate of 34.95% with respect to this subsidiary and claim tax holidays associated with SEZ.
+Our other Indian subsidiaries have elected the lower income tax rate of 25.17%.
 See "Part I - Item 4.
-Information on the Company - B. Business Overview - Regulations of our annual report on Form 20 F for our fiscal year ended March 31, 2022."
+Information on the Company - B. Business Overview - Regulations" of our annual report on Form 20 F for our fiscal year ended March 31, 2022.